mkfam7/solaxx3_api/README.md

 # Data API

-**Warning:** This API is not yet in its production phase.
+**Warning:** *This API is not yet in its production phase.
 Therefore the API is not yet secure.
+However, it supports basic and session authentication using cookies.
+It currently does not completely support CSRF.*

 Project link: [https://github.com/mkfam7/solaxx3_api][project_link]